Crotshot/TurnBasedPlatformer_WeeklyGameJam193/README.md

 to reach the heavens.
 The player will fail contiously and will have to persevere in order to win the game.

-Made in Unity with Oisín and Cillín Ivory/
+Made in Unity with Oisín and Cillín Ivory.